Old Main

 Why pursue an anthropology degree at North Central College?

 Have you ever wondered what makes us human?
-Anthropology is the scientific study of humanity in the broadest sense.
+Anthropology is the scientific study of human behavior and human diversity in the broadest sense.
 Anthropologists ask questions about what makes life meaningful, the role of language in human cognition, how people secure energy from the physical environment, how group decisions are made, what makes a person a person, and so forth.
-They address these questions by gathering data through various kinds of fieldwork, from excavation of archaeological sites to immersion in contemporary communities.
+The anthropological perspective addresses these questions by gathering data through various kinds of fieldwork, from excavation of archaeological sites to immersion in contemporary communities.

 IF YOU ARE INTERESTED IN